effiebaby1284/MakeMKV-Auto-Rip/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+Only rips one drive at a time?

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Would like all drives to be ripped at once

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.